IMERSS/detecting-local-extinction/content/docs/baseline-analysis/data_synthesis/index.md

 A practical approach to this difficult situation is to forego any advanced modeling practices *ab initio* and begin instead with a simple baseline analysis of historical *vs* contemporary sources of biodiversity data.
 This approach will generally depend on normalization of species occurrence data across multiple datasets, to support the comparison of historical and contemporary species records.

 {{% pageinfo %}}
 Normalization of biodiversity data is a thorny enough problem in its own right and not treated here.
-For this tutorial we assume that names are aligned and any ambiguity (synonymy, orthographic variants, *etc*.) is resolved between the data being compared.
+For this tutorial we assume that names are aligned and any ambiguity (synonymy, orthographic variants, *etc*.) is resolved between the datasets being compared.
 {{% /pageinfo %}}

 * Best practice is to adhere to [Darwin Core standards](https://dwc.tdwg.org) for species occurrence data.